-The venue continues in this anti-elitist tradition to this, and has even inspired a tribute revue in Las Vegas.
+The venue continues in this anti-elitist tradition and has even inspired a tribute revue in Las Vegas.
 Why give this legendary spot a try?
 In a few words: A night out at Les Folies is guaranteed to give you a taste of a nearly-lost Paris.
-A place so iconic that it's been featured in countless films, novels and even paintings (such as the one below by Impressionist artist Edouard Manet).
+The place is so iconic that it has been featured in countless films, novels, and even paintings (such as the one below by Impressionist artist Edouard Manet).

-- Experience a legendary cabaret with a genuinely throwback ambiance
+- Experience a legendary cabaret with a genuine throwback ambiance.

-- There's a full drink menu and nibbles, making for a fun and even budget-friendly night out
+- There is a full drink menu and nibbles, making for a fun and even budget-friendly night out.

-Walking into Les Folies Bergère, one feels transported to a less gleaming, artistically rough-around-the-edges Paris-- the one tourists come in droves to find (usually ending up at Starbucks instead).
-The decor is a far cry from the posh theaters near the Opéra Garnier or the classic Comédie Française: garish wall paintings and faux gold borders make the ambiance nearly circusy; this is, after all, the theater of the people, designed for underground, often bawdy acts.
-Pretension has no place in this classic "theatre populaire".
+Walking into Les Folies Bergère, one feels transported to a less gleaming, artistically rough-around-the-edges Paris—the one tourists come in droves to find (usually ending up at Starbucks instead).
+The decor is a far cry from the posh theaters near the Opéra Garnier or the classic Comédie Française.
+Its garish wall paintings and faux gold borders make the ambiance nearly circusy.
+This is, after all, the theater of the people, designed for underground, often bawdy acts.
+Pretension has no place in this classic "theatre populaire."

-We're escorted to our seats at the upper end of the orchestra, which has been set up to resemble a cabaret.
-We're seated at round tables with small red lamps.
+Imagine being escorted to your seats at the upper end of the orchestra, which has been set up to resemble a cabaret.
+You are seated at round tables with small red lamps.
 The mood is perfect for the ensuing show.

-As scantly-clad performers take the stage and blow at saxophones in pre-show fanfare, we order a glass of champagne each (pricey, but ultimately worth the added touch of luxury) and settle in.
-The Paris reworking of Cabaret is every bit as delicious and tragic as I'd hoped, and with the orchestra a seeming extension of the set, the audience is made part of the action and drama.
+The cabaret performance has scantily-clad performers take the stage and blow at saxophones in pre-show fanfare.
+You can order a glass of champagne (pricey, but can be a worthy added touch of luxury) to help you settle in.
+The Paris reworking of Cabaret is every bit as delicious and tragic as hoped, and with the orchestra a seeming extension of the set, the audience is made part of the action and drama.